Forgive Others First

 Legends claim that the purple hyacinth symbolizes sorrow and forgiveness.
 In Greek mythology, Hyakinthos was accidentally killed.
 On the spot where he died, a Hyacinth grew from his blood.
 Apollo’s tears turned the Hyacinth purple.

-a forgiveness bouquet of yellow roses and assorted flowers“Take a walk through the garden of forgiveness and pick a flower of forgiveness for everything you have ever done.
+“Take a walk through the garden of forgiveness and pick a flower of forgiveness for everything you have ever done.
 When you get to that time that is now, make a full and total forgiveness of your entire life and smile at the bouquet in your hands because it truly is beautiful.”

-Stephen Richards, Forgiveness and Love Conquers All: Healing the Emotional Self
+—Stephen Richards, Forgiveness and Love Conquers All: Healing the Emotional Self